 Half the world is on social media.
 That’s over 3.7 billion active social media users.
 And everyone is a prospect and buyer to one or the other business.

-Developing a goal-oriented social media strategy and a powerful action plan can drive hundreds of new customers every day and improve the revenues for any business.
+Creating a social media strategy and a powerful social media action plan with sharp goals & execution can drive hundreds of new customers every day and improve the revenues for any business.

 So, what is a social media strategy?

 Social media marketing strategy plan is a rundown of all that you intend to do and would like to accomplish via social media.
 It manages your social media content marketing activities, posting schedules, social media advertising, influencer marketing, investment in tools, setting up the budget and tells you whether you’re succeeding or coming up short.
 Each post, answer, advertisement, and remark should fill a need and goal.

 The more explicit your social media campaign strategy plan is, the more powerful the execution will be.